 "Reading Recovery rescues many students who would otherwise fall

 further and further behind and wind up getting unnecessary special

 education services and/or continuing in school careers marked by failure

 and distress.
 In addition, Reading Recovery teachers are ambassadors of

 enlightened, research-based, highly effective practices that carry over

-into their colleagues' classrooms." –Kim Marshall, former principal of the Mather School, Boston, MA, consultant, and author of The Marshall Memo Learn more about Reading Recovery:
+into their colleagues' classrooms." –Kim Marshall, former principal of the Mather School, Boston, Mass., consultant, and author of The Marshall Memo

 Center for Reading Recovery and Literacy Collaborative